-Under the terms of this procedure a complaint is deemed to be any matter of parental or pupil dissatisfaction which is brought to the attention of the Headmistress, or a member of the Senior Leadership Team.
-This could be brought by a parent directly or escalated by another staff member.
+Under the terms of this procedure a complaint is deemed to be any matter of parental dissatisfaction which is brought to the attention of the Headmaster.
 Appleford School will ensure that the quality of teaching and pastoral care offered to pupils will be of the highest order.
 However, if parents have a complaint they can expect it to be treated by the school in accordance with this procedure.
 We are always willing to listen to concerns and anxieties, parental and pupil concerns being of particular importance.
 We aim for the closest co-operation between parents and the teachers to whom our pupils are entrusted.
 Dealing with parental concerns is a vital part of the ethos and mission of Appleford School.
 We aim to be open about the decisions we make and the actions we take and will always explain our rationale.